 There are two different ways to get into cam modeling, studio and independent.
+Either way, sticking with the best paying webcams is important, but you also want to be working with a company that is honest and does what they say when it comes to modeling live on cam.
 Whatever cam website you use will take care of all the background work, so all you need to begin is register, verify your identity, and have a webcam.

 What will you be doing as a cam model?
 There are many different shows you can do.
 Most webcam model’s shows are sexual in nature, either fully nude or teasing.
 Some are able to make money just talking to their viewers, forming online friendships.
 Some people are able to go online and just talk about their day.

-Depending on the cam site you choose to use, you’ll be able to sign up as either an independent or through a studio.
+Depending on the webcam modeling jobs you choose to use, you’ll be able to sign up as either an independent or through a studio.
 The major difference between the two of them is a studio will take a percentage of your pay, but you’ll be able to earn more money from the beginning with them.

-A few cons of working independent is that you might struggle from the beginning getting followers unless you are comfortable getting all the way naked from the get go.
+A few cons of working independently is that you might struggle from the beginning getting followers unless you are comfortable getting all the way naked from the get-go.
 You shouldn’t plan on doing this full time until you develop a strong following and are making full-time money.
 You should also provide a dedicated space for your shows as you don’t want to have to set up shop every time you get online, as well as it provides familiarity for your fans.